 The chief point, however, which concerns us in these epistles to the churches is that we find in each of them a distinct allusion to a great and imminent crisis, when reward or punishment is to be meted out to each according to his work.
-No one can fail to be struck with the indications that an expected catastrophe is at hand.
+No one can fail to be struck with the indications that an expected catastrophe is at hand. pronounced to be to read, or hear, and keep its words.
 To Ephesus it is said, 'I will come unto thee quickly' (chap. ii.
 5); to Smyrna, 'Thou shalt have tribulation ten days' (chap. ii.
 10); to Pergamos, 'I will come unto thee quickly' (chap. ii.
 16); to Thyatira, 'Hold fast till I come' (chap. ii.
-25); to Sardis, 'I will come on thee as a thief' (chap. iii.
+25); to Sardis, 'I will come on thee as a thief' false teachers, apostates from the faith; wide-spread (chap. iii.
 3); to Philadelphia, 'Behold, I come quickly' (chap. iii.
-2); to Laodicea, 'Behold, I stand at the door, and knock' (chap. iii.
+2); to Laodicea, 'Behold, I stand at the door, find a general expectation of a great crisis at hand; the and knock' (chap. iii.
 20).
-It is impossible to conceive that these urgent warnings had no special meaning to those to whom they were addressed; that they meant no more to them than they do to us; that they refer to a consummation which has never yet taken place.
+It is impossible to conceive that these urgent warnings had no special meaning to those to whom they were addressed; that they meant hour of deliverance for the persecuted faithful; the day no more to them than they do to us; that they refer of retribution and judgment for the enemy and the to a consummation which has never yet taken place.
 This would be to deprive the words of all significance.
-What can be more evident than that in these sharp, short, epigrammatic utterances all is intensely urgent, pressing, vehement, as if not a moment were to be lost, and negligence or delay might be fatal?
-But how could such passionate urgency be consistent with a far-off consummation, which might come in some distant period of time, which after eighteen hundred years is still in the future?
-Why resort to such an unnatural and unsatisfactory explanation when we know that there was a predicted and expected consummation which was to take place in the days when these churches flourished?
+What can be more evident than that in these sharp, is at hand.
+Behold, he is coming.
+He will not tarry.'
+We short, epigrammatic utterances all is intensely urgent, know certainly that this thought burned in the hearts of pressing, vehement, as if not a moment were to be lost, and negligence or delay might be fatal?
+But how could such passionate urgency be consistent with a far-off of the Master.
+Their hope was not the hope of Christians consummation, which might come in some distant now,---to live on the earth as long as possible, and to die period of time, which after eighteen hundred years is at a good old age, and then go to heaven, there to await a still in the future?
+Why resort to such an unnatural and unsatisfactory explanation when we know that there was a predicted and expected consummation which was to take place in the days when these churches investiture; to be caught up into the clouds to meet the flourished?
 We therefore conclude that the period of recompense and retribution referred to in all these epistles to the churches was the approaching 'day of the Lord'---the Parousia, which the Saviour declared would take place before the passing away of the generation which witnessed His miracles and rejected His message.

+THE SECOND VISION

+The Seven Seals

+Chaps.
+Iv.
+V. Vi.
+Vii.
+Viii.
+1.